workvivo/public/Unwired-users/One-time-passcode/README.md

 ## Rate Limit Response Example

-If you exceed the allowed number of password reset requests, you will receive a response like this:
+If you exceed the allowed number of password reset requests, you will receive a response following `429 Too Many Requests`

+For unwired.workvivo.red we have increased the rate limits:

+* 10 requests over a 10 minute period
+* 1440 requests over a 24 hour period

 **Status Code:** `429 Too Many Requests`